Envian/xiv-criterion-na-strats/README.md

 2. Make changes to your forked copy of the site.
 3. [Create a pull request]({{ site.repo }}/compare)

+### Create a new Diagram

+All diagrams in this site are currently made using xivplan.
+All the `.xivplan` files used have been included.

 ### Locally testing changes

 Assuming [Jekyll] and [Bundler] are installed on your computer: